webpack-contrib/html-loader/README.md

 Default: `undefined`

-Allow to filter urls.
-All filtered urls will not be resolved (left in the code as they were written).
+Allow to filter URL's.
+All filtered URL's will not be resolved (left in the code as they were written).
 Non-requestable sources (for example `<img src="javascript:void(0)">`) are not handled by default.

 ```js